Lettuce Turnip The Beet

 ------------------------------------------

 Beets are naturally sweet root vegetables, especially when roasted, as they contain 6.8 g of natural sugars per 100 g.
 They're quite rich in folate and manganese, and they contain almost twice as much potassium than bananas per calorie.
-The best part about beets is their high nitrate content, which improve blood flow and endurance.
+The best part about beets is their high nitrate content, which improves blood flow and endurance, as well as cognition and post workout recovery.
 Their deep purple color is the source of many antioxidants, which support detoxification and heart health.
 It's because of this that beets are often considered a 'superfood', so check out my Date Night Superfood Bowls and my Creamy Roasted Beet Hummus.

 Serving Size: 1 cup (136 g)